CaiYiLiang/recruit-react/react-register-form/README.md

 - [x] Submit button disbaled until all fields has been filled
 - [x] When submit, form input values would be showed at console log and pop-up modal
+- [x] After submit, read-only registration record would be showed at page

 #### Test